Markovate-logo

 5. Automated CI/CD Workflow: Serverless infrastructures can mechanize diverse stages of Continuous Integration and Continuous Delivery workflows.
 For instance, a code repository update can stimulate a serverless function to generate a new software build, while a pull request can instigate an automated test sequence.

 A phased adoption approach is commonly exercised, as developers incrementally transfer specific components of their application to a serverless framework while retaining others on conventional servers.
-Given the modular nature of serverless architecture, additional functions can be conveniently incorporated as new needs emerge.
+The modular nature of serverless architecture allows you to incorporate additional functions conveniently as new needs emerge.
 This flexibility allows for an evolutionary transition to serverless systems, facilitating organizational agility and efficient resource utilization.

 Top Benefits Of Serverless Architecture